 Last updated OCT 2018

 Airlines featured in Avoca’s brochure, website and other media do not, by virtue of their endorsement, represent themselves either as contracting with any purchaser of a package tour from Avoca or as having any legal relationship with such a purchaser.
 Air tickets issued on behalf of the Client shall constitute the sole contract between the Client and the issuing airline.
 Inclusive Tour & Low-Cost Carrier airfares are used in our package tours and frequent flyer upgrades and the accrual/redemption of frequent flyer miles/points are not possible on our packaged tours.
 Low-Cost Carriers do not provide inflight meals.
 Unless otherwise specified in the air ticket, the economy class passenger’s single checked bag should not exceed 23 kg in mass and the unchecked bag 7 kg in mass.

 2. AIRTICKETS, VOUCHERS AND ITINERARIES

 It is the Client’s exclusive duty to ensure that he/she is in possession of all relevant travel documents prior to commencing with his/her travels.
 For example, the Client must be ready to show his/her passport or identity document and e-ticket at the check-in counter of the airline concerned, or, to the extent applicable, their passport or identity document at the check-in counter for their accommodation.
-Certain airlines require the physical credit card used to make payment, to be presented at check-in or a copy of the credit card and the Cardholders ID, in addition to the above mentioned documents.
-The requirement to have a valid passport or identity document will apply to all members of a travelling party including minors who will also have to produce an Unabridged Birth Certificate.
-Please note that airlines may refuse boarding even if you have a valid visa.
+Certain airlines require the physical credit card used to make a payment, to be presented at check-in or a copy of the credit card and the Cardholders ID, in addition to the above-mentioned documents.
+The requirement to have a valid passport or identity document will apply to all members of a traveling party including minors who will also have to produce an Unabridged Birth Certificate.
+Please note that airlines may refuse to board even if you have a valid visa.